You’re interested in becoming a teacher but keep hearing about low educator salaries.

 If you have the discipline to buy only what you can afford and live within your means, you’ll be fine living comfortably on a teacher’s salary.

-If that sounds good enough for you, then living comfortably on a teacher’s salary shouldn’t be too big of a deal for you.
+If that sounds good enough to you, then living comfortably on a teacher’s salary shouldn’t be too much work.

 If you have a rich palette and want the “finer” things in life on a regular basis, go another route.

 You can always consider the teaching profession later in life.

 7 Practical Solutions for Living Comfortably as a Teacher

 Following are tips for how to live comfortably on a teacher’s salary.

 1. Live Modestly.